w3c/wai-dynamic-planning/source/plan/index.html.erb.md

 {:/}

 * {::nomarkdown}<%= link_to "Financial Factors in Developing a Web Accessibility Business Case : Cost Considerations", (w3url '/WAI/bcase/fin#invest') %>{:/} &ndash; Provides information on personnel costs, capital expenditure, and on-going costs to consider.
+* {::nomarkdown}<%= link_to "Involving Users in Web Projects for Better, Easier Accessibility", (w3url '/WAI/users/involving.html') %>{:/} &ndash; Provides information on the benefits of involving users and how to do it.

 {::nomarkdown}
 <%= more_information :end %>